corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/secure-coding-guidelines.md

 ## Entry points for attacks
 Your CorDapp is vulnerable at two points:
 * **Flows**.
 Flows let your CorDapp communicate with other parties on the network.
 That means insecure flows can be an entry point for malicious data.
 * **Contracts**.
-Contracts are arbitrary functions inside a JVM sandbox, so it is important make sure they behave as expected.
+Contracts are arbitrary functions inside a JVM sandbox, so it is important that they behave as expected.

 ### Secure flows